 Google generates revenues primarily from advertising; sales of apps, in-app purchases, and digital content; services fees for cloud offerings; and sales of hardware products.

 Revenues from the Other Bets are derived primarily through the sales of internet and TV services through Google Fiber, sales of Nest products and services, and licensing and R&D services through Verily.

-In a recent study, Deloitte indicated, that “most adopters (approximately 90 percent) appeared to use two or fewer categories…” The most common categories are product/service type (55%), geography (34%), contract type (9%), and customer type (9%).
+In a recent study, Deloitte indicated, that “most adopters (approximately 90 percent) appeared to use two or fewer categories…” The most common categories are product/service type (55 percent), geography (34 percent), contract type (9 percent), and customer type (9 percent).
 Alphabet used four categories: product offering, property, geography, and segment presentation.
 Other categories were considered, but not used.
 For example, disaggregation by timing of revenue recognition was not as relevant because the majority of Alphabet’s revenues are recognized at a point in time.
 Alphabet also considered disaggregation by sales channel or customer type, disaggregation by contract type and contract duration, and further disaggregation of advertising revenues (mentioned above).

 Another point for companies to consider is where to disclose disaggregation of revenue in their financial reports.
 The same study by Deloitte (mentioned above) found:

 Approximately 60% of companies disclosed disaggregated revenue by category in a newly incorporated revenue footnote, while slightly over 20% disclosed such information in the segment footnote, and approximately 20% disclosed it as part of their footnote for newly adopted accounting pronouncements or another location.

 Consistent with the practice of most companies adopting ASC 606, Alphabet created a new revenue footnote to disclose its disaggregation of revenue.